samullen/entree/README.md

 # entree.rb

-Entreé is a ruby gem allowing accessibility audits to be run on URLs or files, from the command line or within your Ruby applications.
+Entree is a ruby gem allowing accessibility audits to be run on URLs or files, from the command line or within your Ruby applications.

 This library was copied from Cameron Cundiff's (@ckundo) excellent